strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/render.md

 Once the choice between the 3 repositories is made:

 1. Fork the repository on GitHub.
-2. In the README file of yoyr forked repository, click the **Deploy on Render** button.
+2. In the README file of your forked repository, click the **Deploy on Render** button.
 3. Make sure you granted Render the permission to access your forked repository. <!-- Need more info here -->

 ::: tip NOTE